 A formal warning is a formal statement that indicates that the student’s behaviour falls significantly below expected standards and can be offered to a student who has behaved unacceptably or who has repeatedly failed to heed advice.

-A written record of the formal warning will be maintained on the student’s file within the College and Academic Services, and would be disclosed to any subsequent Committee of Enquiry and may also be commented upon in any references provided.
+A written record of the formal warning will be maintained on the student’s file within the Faculty/School and Academic Services, and would be disclosed to any subsequent Committee of Enquiry and may also be commented upon in any references provided.
 Students should be aware that they and/or the University may be required to disclose the fact that they were issued with a formal warning to their relevant professional body.

-An Undertaking is a written agreement made by the student to the Committee that he/she will not behave in a certain way in the future.
+An Undertaking is a written agreement made by the student to the Committee that they will not behave in a certain way in the future.
 Undertakings may be appropriate if the student acknowledges the fitness to practise concern and demonstrates insight into the concern and is seeking ways to address the underlying issues.
 Undertakings are only appropriate if there is reason to believe that the student will comply with them and that the concern(s) will be addressed as a result of the undertakings.

 Undertakings may include (but are not limited to):